 - 1 can chickpeas, drained and rinsed

-- Add the pasta, almond milk, chopped tomatoes, vegetable broth and tamari.
-Stir everything together, cover and simmer on a low-medium heat, stirring occasionally, until the pasta is cooked through and the liquid is thickened.
+- Add the pasta, plant based milk, nutritional yeast, maple syrup, chopped tomatoes, vegetable broth, garlic powder and salt.
+Simmer over a medium heat, stirring frequently, for around 12 minutes, until the pasta is fully cooked through and most of the liquid is absorbed.